sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

 #### Teamd

-Teamd will register the following details with NSF Manager:
+Teamd will register the following details with Warmboot Manager:

 ```
 Component = teamd